Tell Congress: Choose peace and people over a nuclear arms race

 The last nuclear arms race was as dangerous as it was wasteful: It pushed our world to the brink of nuclear war.
 Nuclear weapons tests destroyed ecosystems and poisoned entire communities for generations.
 Billions of U.S. taxpayer dollars were redirected to war profiteers over resources for communities and working people.

 A safer path is still possible — but only if leaders choose it.
-Russia has proposed extending observance of the treaty’s limits while negotiating a longer-term deal, and President Trump himself has said he supports maintaining these limits.
-Yet President Trump’s attention appears to be elsewhere after his reckless attack on Venezuela, and he recently shrugged off New START, saying, “if it expires, it expires.”
+Russia has proposed extending observance of the treaty’s limits while negotiating a longer-term deal, and President Trump himself has said in the past he supports maintaining these limits.
+Yet Trump reportedly rejected a recent extension offered by the Russian government.

 Letting the New START lapse without a clear plan risks triggering a new arms race before anything better is in place.
 Maintaining limits and transparency now would help prevent unnecessary danger while negotiations continue — but this requires sustained pressure and action from Congress, which is why lawmakers need to hear from you now.